Doktor-Doom/city_explorer_api/README.md

 ==================================================

-Number and name of feature:
+Number and name of feature: Schema.sql removed semicolons 3:30

 Estimate of time needed to complete: _____